Mind your bees wax

 - Unstick a drawer.
 A thin coat of beeswax on wooden rails makes the wood drawers on Granny’s old bureau slide smoothly.
 It does windows, too.
 Use wax to lubricate sashes.

 - Renew a zipper.
 Our tent has a long zipper for the front door, and after years of use, it just would not zip (or stay zipped if you were lucky enough to get the tab to move).
 It seemed irreparable.
 Long zippers are very expensive.
-After some research, my husband rubbed beeswax on the teeth — at least nine feet per side — and now the zipper works like a charm.
+After some research, we rubbed beeswax on the teeth — at least nine feet per side — and now the zipper works like a charm.

-- Whip” a frayed rope.
+- Whip a frayed rope.
 I love this tip.
 It’s easy and very helpful.
 Wrap a waxed length of string tightly around the rope’s tip about a dozen times.
 Tie off the loose end and trim the excess.

 - Make spoon butter.
 Preserve woodenware in the kitchen like spoons and cutting boards and wooden knife handles.